 Managing Horses with Gastric Ulcers

-Before we look at the types of feed that are best for feeding horses with gastric ulcers, there are some lifestyle changes that should be used to reduce the risk of ulcers too:
+Before we look at the types of feed that are best for feeding horses with gastric ulcers, there are some lifestyle changes that should be used to reduce the risk of gut ulcers in horses too:

 - Access to forage at all times - horses produce twice the amount of saliva eating forage than eating concentrates, which helps to neutralise the stomach acid and works as a natural buffer.